Excalibur (Valleyfair)

-A few years after the ride was built, trim brakes were added at the top of the first hill.
+A few years after the ride was built, trim brakes were added at the top of the first drop.
 The bottom and first half of the turn were re-profiled in an attempt to reduce roughness.
-The photo spot and the "Excalibur Photos" booth were also removed.
+The photo spot, "Excalibur Photos" booth, and first airtime hill after the first drop were also removed.
 The photo booth was replaced with a Refreshment stand, which has also been removed.

 Potential closure

 Valleyfair has applied for a permit with the US Army Corps of Engineers that includes the removal of Excalibur to be replaced by a road and parking lot.

 "APPLICATION FOR PERMIT TO discharge dredged and fill material into 4.52 acres of wetland for the purpose of constructing a new road around the park for employee access and for the construction of a new parking lot.
 The Valleyfair expansion project includes a proposed road relocation that will be used by park guests and primarily park employees to access nonpublic areas of the park and two parking areas, one for guests and one for staff."